 - Character Development: Started out as one of the more rational members of the Royal Guards but by the end of the Chimera Ants arc, he ended up being the most unstable one of them all.

-- Cultured Badass: Exudes this and can back it up in a number of ways.
+- Cultured Badass: Exudes this and can back it up in a number of ways — he's a well-dressed violinist with an operatic "cape" (actually his wings).
 However... there's an emotional thug inside the violin player.

 - Drama Queen: There are parade and runway queens who drama less.